-🌿 Local Ways to Connect with the Tongva Community
+🌿 Local Ways to Connect with the Indigenous Community

 Tongva Learning Center at Ballona Discovery Park (Playa Vista)

-Explore Tongva history and ecological knowledge through interactive exhibits and native plant gardens - right up the road from the Playa Vista playground!
+Explore Indigenous history and ecological knowledge through interactive exhibits and native plant gardens - right up the road from the Playa Vista playground!

 📍 13110 Bluff Creek Drive, Playa Vista